Library Information

 Loan Limits: Each student may borrow up to 2 books for a period of 2 weeks.

-Borrowing/Returning/Renewing Books: Book should always be brought to the Help Desk so that they can be scanned through the computerised library management system.
+Borrowing/Returning/Renewing Books: Books should always be brought to the Help Desk so that they can be scanned through the computerised library management system.

 At St Paul’s, the library is at the heart of the school.
-It is a busy working environment for both staff & students and always bustling with activity.
-As well as independent study and private revision, the library is also used by our Key Stage Three classes, who all have a timetabled lesson.
-Each lesson is designed to help encourage students with reading for pleasure, opening them up to new authors and genres.
+It is a busy working environment for both staff & students and always bustling with activities.
+As well as independent study and private revision, the library is also used by our Key Stage Three classes, who all have a timetabled lesson with Mrs Tutla.
+Each lesson is designed to help and encourage students with reading for pleasure, and an insight to new authors and genres.

-The library also supports our whole school literacy programme which is hugely important in supporting the academic study of our students and also their emotional and extra-curricular wellbeing.
+The library also supports our whole school literacy programme which is hugely important in supporting the academic study of our students and their emotional and extra-curricular wellbeing.
 Reading for pleasure plays a key role in raising attainment.
-Students have access to a wide selection of books both fiction and nonfiction, study guides, computers, book club and activities throughout the school year.
+Students have access to a wide selection of books both fiction and non-fiction, study guides, computers, book club, Carnegie club and activities throughout their entire academic time at St Pauls.

 Our staff